On the law of the supremum of L\'evy processes: Proofs and further results

-Finally note that identity (\ref{end}) may also be derived from Corollary VII.3, p.190 in \cite{be} or from Theorem 3 in \cite{ac}.
+Note that identity (\ref{end}) may also be derived from Corollary VII.3, page 190 in~\cite{be} or from Theorem 3 in~\cite{ac}.
 The constant $c$ appearing in our expression is due to the choice of the normalization of the local time in (\ref{norm1}).

+\begin{pf*}{Proof of Corollary \ref{counterexample}} We may check that $\int_{(0,1)}x\Pi(dx)=\infty$ in both cases 1 and 2, so that $X$ has unbounded variation and it is of type 1, from Rogozin's criterion; see~\cite{be}, page 167.

+On the one hand, in part 1, since $X$ has no positive jumps, the ladder height process $H$ is a pure drift, so it follows from Theorem \ref{th2} and the remark thereafter that the law of $\overline{X}_t$ is absolutely continuous for all $t>0$.
+On the other hand, following~\cite{or}, we see that $-\log|\psi (\lambda )|$ does not tend to $+\infty$ as $|\lambda|\rightarrow\infty$, so that from the Riemann--Lebesgue theorem, $p_t(dx)$ is not absolutely continuous.
+But since $\Pi(dx)$ is discrete with infinite mass, it follows from the Hartman--Wintner theorem (see Theorem 27.16 in \cite {sa}) that $p_t(dx)$ is continuous singular.

+Then in part 2, since $X$ is symmetric, it follows from the discussion which comes just before Theorem~\ref{coro2} that the resolvent measure $U(dx)$ of $X$ is not absolutely continuous, so the result follows from Theorem~\ref{th2}. \end{pf*}